Following directions is a crucial language skill and a common goal for speech therapy clients/students.

 First off, if you are already a member of Speech Therapy Talk's Membership site, please head over there.
 All the materials are up on the site!

-To become a member and access the fall materials instantly (plus THOUSANDS more), click below.
-It is easy and actually affordable.
+To become a member and access the fall materials instantly (plus 3,000 more), click below.